bchan9803/George-Slack-Bot/README.md

   8) `;homie` - Feel the need to display your inner Uncle Si?
 Use this command to display his iconic quote, "Homie don't play that". 🦆🙅‍♂️

+  George even has a built-in cheater detector!
+George will send a private direct message to the server owner if he encounters a channel message with the following key work: "copy".

   Forgot the commands?
 Use the `;guide` command to display the command list.